 - Osteopathic Manipulative Therapy

-- The UHS Family Medicine Residency is the only NCQA recognized Level Three Medical Home in New York State.
-We are the first to achieve this status.
-With that, we are embarking on a patient-centered, directed care which will include increased access to care, improved coordination of care and ultimately population-based practice management initiative which will ultimately result in an improved quality of care for chronic care conditions.
-This is an exciting time to be a resident as the training you receive here will best prepare you for the future of primary care medicine.
+- The UHS Family Medicine Residency is an NCQA recognized Level Three Medical Home in New York State.
+We were the first to achieve this status, leading the effort on patient-centered and directed care to improve access and coordination of care and population-based practice management.
+Our initiatives have resulted in improved quality of care for chronic care conditions and enhanced the training to prepare our family medicine residents for futures in primary care.

 Fellowships after UHS Residency